falmogNuWaab/WindsorFlightTracker/README.md

 This method gets all flights from above Windsor Ontario.
 IF you don't want to see flights above Windsor Ontario, you will need to get the "bounding box" information for the area and modify the string url variable accordingly.
 This pulls data anonymously from OpenSky.
 No authentication is necessary.
 If you are feeding data to OpenSky and would like to access your own Data, this is where you'd modify the URL.
 Authentication will be necessary, but OpenSky's documentation will walk you through that.

 #### CreateFlightStates():
-This Method converts the raw data received from GetAllFlightsAboveWindsor() into the Flight and State models so that they can be easily used on the front-end.
+This Method converts the raw data received from GetAllFlightsAboveWindsor() into the Traffic and Flight models so that they can be easily used on the front-end.
 You will notice I convert some numbers to strings, that is for the popup box when a plane is clicked on the map.

 ## Controllers
 #### HomeController: